SaltyGraham/Azutoru/README.md

 * Evaporate
   * The very first blue fire ability, Evaporate (combo), was demonstrated by Azula against Katara in the Crystal Catacombs.
 It is a defensive fire ability that evaporates all incoming water attacks and can even block some other abilities.
 #### Lightning
-* ElectricField
-  * This ability will be a Lightning AoE move that creates a small storm that summons lightning bolts from the sky.
 * Electrify
   * Similar to JedCore's Discharge, Electrify will be a short-ranged left-click Lightning ability whose main purpose will be to charge water and metallic blocks with electricity.
 More functionality to come.
 ### Water